I received a phone call the other day from a dental hygienist who was… we’ll say less than happy with me.

 There are basically two sources.
 The first is from food.
 Much of the food we eat is acidic.
 When you eat or drink acidic foods like soda, coffee, or even tomatoes, you’re introducing acid into your mouth.

 The other source of acid is bacteria.
-These nasty bacteria live in your mouth and convert small particles of sugar or other carbohydrates into tooth-eating acid.
+Nasty bacteria live in your mouth and convert small particles of sugar or other carbohydrates into tooth-eating acid.

 The good news is that your body has a natural defense against these acid-wielding invaders: saliva.
-It may not be polite to say so, but saliva works hard to protect your teeth.
 Saliva naturally helps to rebalance the pH levels in your mouth, removing harmful acid delivering vital minerals to your teeth to start on repairs.

 The bad news is that this process takes time.
 It can take as long as 30 minutes for your body to respond and produce the saliva you need to get rid of acid after you eat.
 That’s 30 minutes of tooth erosion, hitting your teeth every time you eat.
 What’s worse is that the process resets completely every time you take a bite.
 You know that guy in your office that sips from a 60-oz tub of diet cola all day?
 His teeth are basically sitting in an enamel-eroding, cavity-causing acid bath all day long, every day.